Account security

 • User field where SAML identifier is stored - Specify the column name in the user management table where you want the unique SAML identifier stored.

-• Create users when they exist in the IdP - Enable to automatically add users of your company after they verify their user identity.
+• Create users when they exist in the IdP - Enable to automatically add your company's users after they verify their user identity.

-After you have entered all of the information, click Save to enable SSO using SAML.
+After entering all the information, click Save to enable SSO using SAML.

 Click here to learn how to set up a SAML-based SSO for Microsoft Azure AD.